 Directions to Montecito Hot Springs Trailhead

 Montecito Hot Springs is in Montecito, an unincorporated community beside Santa Barbara.
 The 1.5-hour drive from Los Angeles and a relatively short hike to the hot springs make this the perfect day trip for LA residents.
-If you’re in Northern California, you’ll want to fly into the Los Angeles or Santa Barbara airport and rent a car to get here.

 Google Maps Directions